When you buy through our links, we may earn an affiliate commission.

-I’m a big fan of Ring security cameras and doorbells, but I also love Blink cameras’ design and price.
-Ring devices and Blink cameras are both sold by Amazon, which made me wonder if they’re compatible and if both could be used in a smart home.
-Here’s what I found out:
+I’m a big fan of Ring Video Doorbells and Cameras, but I also love Blink Cameras’ design and price.
+Ring devices and Blink cameras are both sold by Amazon, which made me wonder if they’re compatible and can be used together in a smart home.

-Blink and Ring can be used on the same Wi-Fi network without disrupting each other, but they are not compatible.
-However, the good news is that you can make the devices work together with Alexa Routines.
+Blink and Ring can be used on the same Wi-Fi network without disrupting each other, but they are not directly compatible.

 Setting Up Blink and Ring with Alexa

-- Open the Alexa app and tap on “More” in the lower-right corner.
+- Open the Alexa app and tap “More” in the lower-right corner.

 - Select “Skills & Games.”